CongducPham/LowCostLoRaGw/Arduino/README.md

 	const uint32_t DEFAULT_CHANNEL=CH_00_433;
 	#endif

-Although 900MHz band is supported (mostly for the US ISM band) by using CH_05_900 as default channel, the library does not implement the frequency hopping mechanism nor the limited dwell time (e.g. 400ms per transmission).
-Therefore, for the moment, FCC_US_REGULATION is not implemented.
+Although 900MHz band is supported (mostly for the US ISM band) by using `CH_05_900` as default channel, the library does not implement the frequency hopping mechanism nor the limited dwell time (e.g. 400ms per transmission).
+It is up to the programmer to ensure, by using appropriate LoRa settings and message size, that the 400ms limit is satisfied.
+Therefore, for the moment, `FCC_US_REGULATION` is not implemented.

 Adapting frequency for your country
 -----------------------------------